 While we enjoy talking about the latest and greatest headphones for Xbox and PC gaming, there are far more contentious accessories out there: for gamers, the divide between console and PC controls is a bitter, incredibly important line: Now Microsoft is blurring that line, and it has a lot of people nervous.
-Rightly so, since out of all the best xbox one games, how many do you know that require a keyboard?
+Rightly so, since out of all the best Xbox one games, how many do you know that require a keyboard?

 Of course, there are always been ways to use a keyboard and mouse on the PS4 and Xbox One, but they have involved semi-legal workarounds, outright bannable hacking, and not-so-compatible devices that involve annoying lag, so the line has held pretty steady.
+And if you love beta testing on new games, have a look at our review on the Battlefield 4 beta: Hands-on impressions.

 A keyboard/mouse standard created by Microsoft itself, however, is an entirely different proposition, one that could allow PC-like response speeds and control, without any drawbacks, on the Xbox One.
 It also makes some from Microsoft’s point of view, since the company has been working hard the past couple of years to integrate Xbox and Windows 10 platforms as much as possible (in the future, it is quite possible they will be a single platform operating on two different devices).